function initPage(){ }

 So when you’re tempted to ask “have you shot at our venue before?” as you nervously want to ensure that your photographer is well prepared, remember that you’ll actually get a much better idea of how your photographer prepares for your specific day by asking about scouting.

-And, for the record, I love shooting at new locations!!
+And, for the record, I love shooting at new locations!
 Sometimes I think it’s easier since I’m not tempted to simply do what I’ve done before.
 I’m inspired by all the possibilities and eager to create something magical and beautiful with you!

 Hiring your wedding photographer